ggradnig/ngrx-run/README.md

 ### ActionsOf

 Create a union type of all action of a module.
-Use it in addition with action functions of NgRX
+Use it in addition with action functions of NgRx

 ```ts
 import { createAction } from '@ngrx/store';